castynet/ifunza/README.md

 1. Elements - contains the apps elements, used by various components and instances of these components.
 2. Components - contains the 3 steps and an indicator of what step the user is at.

+## Tests

+Each component & the `app.js` contains tests to verify that all the content is present and is getting rendered to the DOM

 ## Question One

 ```javascript